bgoonz/docs-collection/github/developers/overview/using-ssh-agent-forwarding.md

 ---
 title: Using SSH agent forwarding
-intro: 'To simplify deploying to a server, you can set up SSH agent forwarding to securely use local SSH keys.'
+intro: "To simplify deploying to a server, you can set up SSH agent forwarding to securely use local SSH keys."
 redirect_from:
   - /guides/using-ssh-agent-forwarding/
   - /v3/guides/using-ssh-agent-forwarding
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 shortTitle: SSH agent forwarding
 ---

 SSH agent forwarding can be used to make deploying to a server simple.
 It allows you to use your local SSH keys instead of leaving keys (without passphrases!) sitting on your server.

 If you've already set up an SSH key to interact with {% data variables.product.product_name %}, you're probably familiar with `ssh-agent`.
 It's a program that runs in the background and keeps your key loaded into memory, so that you don't need to enter your passphrase every time you need to use the key.
 The nifty thing is, you can choose to let servers access your local `ssh-agent` as if they were already running on the server.
 This is sort of like asking a friend to enter their password so that you can use their computer.